 Buying a used ice machine may sound like a cost-effective way to provide ice to your business, but there are many pitfalls you’ll want to avoid.
 Buying any piece of used equipment comes with a risk, but despite how tough ice machines look, they’re actually quite delicate.
 For this reason, you should exhibit extra caution when buying a used ice maker.

 A cheap ice machine is only as good as the maintenance it receives.
-An ice machine consists of many vital components that require regular maintenance and upkeep to keep them working efficiently.
-When these components don’t get the proper maintenance they need, they run the risk of breaking down.
-Some major components are costly to repair, like condensers, evaporators, and compressors.
+An ice machine consists of many vital parts that require regular maintenance and upkeep to keep them working efficiently.
+When these ice machine components don’t get the proper maintenance they need, they run the risk of breaking down.
+Some major parts are costly to repair, like condensers, evaporators, and compressors.
 Repairs can cost as much as the used ice machine’s price.

 Which leads us to…